juaml/junifer/docs/contribution.rst

 Writing Examples
 ----------------

-Examples are run and displayed in HTML format using `sphinx gallery`_.
-To add an example, just create a ``.py`` file that starts either with ``plot_`` or ``run_``, dependending on whether the example generates a figure or not.

-The first lines of the example should be a python block comment with a title, a description of the example an the following include directive to be able to use the links.

 The format used for text is reST.
 Check the `sphinx reST reference`_ for more details.

-Example of the first lines:
+The examples are run and displayed in HTML format using `sphinx gallery`_.
+To add an example, just create a ``.py`` file that starts either with ``plot_`` or ``run_``, dependending on whether the example generates a figure or not.

+The first lines of the example should be a Python block comment with a title, a description of the example, authors and license name.

+The following is an example of how to start an example

 .. code-block:: python